 "Every club has two top goalkeepers in their squad," the Dutch keeper told De Telegraaf.
 "It suits the club's philosophy that there are two of us with Hugo and me.
 Especially when we see that Tottenham is active in a lot of competitions."

 The 30-year-old moved to the Liberty Stadium from Utrecht in 2011 and has largely impressed in his three seasons in the Premier League, though injury has restricted him to no more than 26 appearances in each of the last two campaigns.

-Spurs will hope Vorm's abilities as a sweeper-keeper will provide a more like-for-like back-up to Lloris than Brad Fridel, who will be relegated to teh club's third-choice shot-stopper after Heurelho Gomes left the club to join Watford.
+Spurs will hope that Vorm's abilities as a sweeper-keeper will provide a more like-for-like backup to Lloris than Brad Friedel, who will be relegated to the club's third-choice shot-stopper after Heurelho Gomes left the club to join Watford.

 The north Londoners have yet to officially announce the signings of Swansea duo Vorm and Davies, despite the latter having been pictured in a training-ground video, with Gylfi Sigurdsson expected to move in the opposite direction.